Mid-America Competing Band Directors Association: Membership

 Competing bands were often attached to high school band programs, and supported by band booster clubs.
 Other bands were supported by nonprofit organizations and accepted performers from multiple schools or communities.
 All band members were required to be enrolled in high school, and were eligible to compete the summer following graduation.
 (Note: Rules and regulations published by MACBDA pertained only to field band competitions.)
-However, bands that pre-dated the founding of the circuit could accept members up to age 21.
+However, member bands who pre-dated the founding of the circuit would accept members up to age 21.